 Wanna travel from Charlotte to “Where the Bears Are” in Fort Lauderdale?
 How about from Denver to the famous (and infamous) Habana Inn in Oklahoma City?
 Or what about going from San Jose to “The Dinah” in Palm Springs?

 Conventional wisdom says that driving is always cheaper than flying.
 But given today’s high gas prices (which only promise to go higher) and the ever-competitive prices for commercial flights, you may find that it’s cheaper — and less of a hassle — to fly to your destination, especially when you’ve put in some time doing some proper research into the cheapest flights possible, looking at sites like Finnair lennot and others can allow you to find the cheap flights that can make your travels as inexpensive as possible.

 Making the call

 Here’s a rule of thumb: if you’re traveling alone and your car trip would require at least one stay at a hotel, you’re probably better off flying.
 When you drive, there are costs for food, lodging, and, of course, gasoline.
 There are also the dangers of traveling alone — the most dangerous of which is drifting into complacency behind the wheel.
 It’s best to book hotels as far in advance as you can.
 For example, if you know you need to go on a business trip to Evanston in September, book somewhere like the Holiday Inn hotel in Evanston, IL a few months before you go.
-This ensures you get the room of your choice, after all, you wouldn’t want to be left with no accommodation after travelling so far!
+This ensures you get the room of your choice, after all, you wouldn’t want to be left with no accommodation after traveling so far!

 If there are two or more people traveling, the economics of driving improve, but may not be as wonderful as you think.